5 min read By Mike VanVickle

 For triple-net lease structures, this creates a practical question about how to share information with tenants and how to coordinate any energy conservation measures the audit identifies.
 We typically recommend a tenant communication plan as part of the engagement, because tenants who understand the BPS context tend to cooperate with audit access requests and any disruption associated with measure implementation.

-A Common Office Scenario
+A Common Office Building Scenario: Beaverton Class B

 That’s not an unusual outcome for a Class B Oregon office building.
 In our experience the buildings that look “fine” from the outside often have the largest energy conservation opportunities, because the maintenance and upgrade history hasn’t kept up with the building’s actual energy waste patterns.